Tulsi (Holy Basil): Getting to Know Your Herbal Allies

 Tulsi for Immune and Respiratory Support

-Or alternatively, we might make a big pot of tea with tulsi powder and ginger powder to sip throughout the day.
+- Use tulsi powder and ginger powder to make a big pot of tea to sip throughout the day.
 This blend will gently and effectively jump-start a lagging, tired immune system that needs an extra boost.

 Tulsi in Other Products

 If you can’t tell by now, we seriously love tulsi.
 It is incredibly versatile and effective, which is why we carry so many products that contain tulsi.